two-hundred/celerity-docs/plugin-framework/docs/registry-protocols-formats/auth-protocol.md

 - `authorize` (Optional) - The path to use for the authorization step in the OAuth 2 flow.
 If omitted, the client will default to `/authorize`.
 - `token` (Required for OAuth) - The path to use for the token step in the OAuth 2 flow.
 - `apiKeyHeader` (Required for API Key) - The HTTP header to use for the API key.
+- `downloadAuth` (Optional) - The authentication scheme to use for downloading plugins and other release artifacts.
+This is only required for the `apiKeyHeader` flow.
+The default is `bearer`.
+Other options are `basic` and `digest`.